 - Counties with the highest rates of food insecurity are more likely to be found in rural areas than in metropolitan regions.

 - On average, food-insecure individuals reported needing an additional $15.82 per person per week in 2012 to buy enough food for their household.

 - Among the fifty states and the District of Columbia, the highest rate of child food insecurity is 29 percent in New Mexico.

-- There are 18 high food-insecurity counties that also have high meal costs - they fall into both the top 10% for highest food-insecurity rates and highest cost per meal - an average of more than one in every five individuals (22%) in these counties is food insecure.
+- There are 18 high food-insecurity counties that also have high meal costs - they fall into both the top 10% for the highest food-insecurity rates and highest cost per meal - an average of more than one in every five individuals (22%) in these counties is food insecure.

 - Ninety-three percent of counties with a majority African-American population (n=101) fall within the top 10 percent of food-insecure counties.
 These counties have an average poverty rate of 29 percent, nearly double the national average of all counties (16 percent).